Television news packages follow a relatively similar formula for duration, format and style. Here is how to approach the editing process.

 The same approach is also used by BBC journalists like Dougal Shaw, who filmed with Filmic Pro and edited in Final Cut on a Mac laptop to create this package.

-It’s worth remembering that mojo for television is still in its early days.
-Every year, smartphone cameras get more powerful, and equipment and accessories get better.
+It’s worth remembering that smartphone cameras get more powerful every year, and equipment and accessories get better.
 Find the workflow that suits your job, and keep an eye on new apps and kit that will help you do more of your work on your phone.

 The story below is by Dan McGarvey, who reports for radio and television for CBC Canada.
 It was filmed and edited on an iPhone.